 Also on hand, is memorabilia from the movies “Biloxi Blues”, “The Tuskegee Airmen” and “A Soldier’s Story” which were all filmed at Fort Chaffee.

 The Enchanted Wedding Chapel is an historic military chapel at Chaffee Crossing.
 It was built in 1942.
 Design features include a 20 ft. cathedral ceiling, entry room and pews that seat up to 250 people.
 The chapel is accented with pew bows, lighted trees, topiaries, greenery, flowers, and a unity candle stand.
 There is a separate bridal lounge now available that is newly renovated and very large.
 Every wedding couple receives the use of on-staff bridal consultants, music coordinator, designer, and has the opportunity to use the eccentric Reverend Steven Holyfield or personal minister of choice.
-Visit site here or call (479) 478-0225 for more information.
-View more photos.
+Call (479) 478-0225 for more information.

 Enchanted Doll Museum

 This museum is unique to Chaffee Crossing.
 It is a privately owned collection of more than 5,000 dolls from all over the globe.
 Call (479) 478-0225 for museum hours.

 Plans are underway to open a Chaffee Barracks Museum in the building where Elvis Presley slept during his tenure at Fort Chaffee.
 The museum will house exhibits dedicated to the people who have passed through Fort Chaffee including American soldiers, World War II German P.O.W.s, Cuban refugees and Vietnamese refugees.